How to design a round yoke crochet sweater

 Make sure your hook and yarn combo have a drape which will be suitable for a garment.

 You’ll need to think about how your stitch pattern can be increased.
 This may be as simple as working 2 stitches in one but if you choose a stitch pattern which uses multiples, it will be more complex.
+Either way, it’s important to factor this in at the early stages.

-2. Make a swatch
+2. Make and measure your swatch

 Note that your swatch should use the same yarn, hook and stitch pattern you are going to use in the actual garment.

-If you’re turning after each round you can make your swatch flat and turn after every row.
+If you’re turning after each round, you can make your swatch flat and turn after every row.

-If you’re going to be working in rounds without turning then you will either need to make a swatch in the round too, or you can work in rows but pull a long length of yarn at the end of each row and go back and start the next row on the same side – it’s messy but it works!
+If you’re going to be working in rounds without turning then you will either need to make a swatch in the round too, or you can work in rows but pull a long length of yarn at the end of each row and go back and start the next row on the same side – it’s messy but it works.

 It’s also the time when you should confirm how your stitch pattern will be increased.
 Have a play and see what does and doesn’t work.
 You will likely change the increase distribution but it’s important to understand your options.